derekchen14/derekchen14.github.io/_posts/2020-07-29-measuring-uncertainty.markdown

 ### (1) Posterior Probabilities

-The most straightforward manner of measuring the model's uncertainty is to [ask the model itself](https://arxiv.org/abs/1805.04604). &nbsp;Namely, a typical classification or ranking problem will have a softmax at the end which represents the p(y|x).
+The most straightforward manner of measuring the model's uncertainty is to [ask the model itself](https://arxiv.org/abs/1805.04604).
+Namely, a typical classification or ranking problem will have a softmax at the end which represents the $$p(y \mid x)$$ .

 <!--kg-card-begin: markdown-->